MakerCamp

 Roboscope

 During the Research at Scale 2025 residency in Shenzhen, I had the extraordinary opportunity to further develop and collaborate on the RoboScope project which I have been deeply involved with for the past few years.
-This residency offered the opportunity to collaborate with SUSTech University in developing a design that could be esily manufactured at scale.
-Working in Shenzhen’s dynamic hardware and manufacturing ecosystem allowed me to understand the supply chain process of the region as well to graps the benfits of developoing hardware locally in Shenzhen.
+This residency offered the opportunity to collaborate with SUSTech University in developing a design that could be easily manufactured at scale.
+Working in Shenzhen’s dynamic hardware and manufacturing ecosystem allowed me to understand the supply chain process of the region, as well as to grasp the benefits of developing hardware locally in Shenzhen.

 led